BigTimeStats/beach-volleyball/README.md

 This repository contains **most** beach volleybal men's and women's match data from the FIVB tour between January 2013 and July 2017.
+Includes pool and elimination matches.

 **Some notes:**